mondain-dev/ccc-cipher/README.md

 #### Example
 For encryption:
 ```
-cipher.sh encrypted.txt
+./cipher.sh encrypted.txt
 ```
 This will prompt you to enter and confirm the password, then input the text to be encrypted.
-If `encrypted.txt` exists, you will be asked to enter the password used to encrypt this file, and encrypt the plaintext which is the new input appended to the end of the previous one.
+If there already exists an `encrypted.txt`, you will be asked to enter the password used to encrypt this file, any new plaintext inputs will be appended to the end of the previous ones, and then encrypted.

-The encrypted text in base64 will be saved to `encrypted.txt` (which can be decrypted by openssl) and CJK-encoded `encrypted.CJK.txt`.
+The encrypted text in base32 will be saved to `encrypted.txt` and CJK-encoded `encrypted.CJK.txt`.

 To decrypt the `encrypted.CJK.txt`:
 ```
-decipher.sh encrypted.CJK.txt
+./decipher.sh encrypted.CJK.txt
 ```
-This will show the decrypted information on the screen, but not save it on hard disk.
+This will show the decrypted information on the screen, but will not save it on hard disk.